tylertitsworth/know-its-off/README.md

 # Know It's Off

-The Know It's Off Capstone Project Web Interface Development Branch is primarily used for creating new features for the production branch.
+The Know It's Off Capstone Project Web Interface Production Branch features stable code for use in public releases.

 ## Requirements
-- Any Linux Distro, preferably a VM like [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+- Any Linux Distro, but preferably a Raspberry Pi.

 - A minimum of Python 3.8 on the system, update pip with ```python3 -m pip install --upgrade pip```.